amonks/cloaquelike.js/README.md

 	]

 The element is an element object, the width is in [960.gs](http://960.gs) syntax, and the height is an integer px height.

+The elements can be anything, iframes, objects, images, whatever you like.
+Just make sure their width and height are set to 100%.